 Here’s a few quick bullet points:

 - Eat unprocessed whole foods.
-Processed foods usually have a lot of unhealthy things added in, like sugar, salt and bad oils.
+Processed foods usually have a lot of unhealthy things added in, like sugar, salt, preservatives and bad types of fat/oil.
+This is why you should be careful buying so-called “healthy foods” that come in boxes, cans or bottles.
 If it’s a whole piece of food – like an apple, carrot or piece of steak – then it’s much more likely to be good for you.

 - Eat more veggies (that are not potatoes or corn!).
-Cruciferous vegetables like broccoli, kale, brussels sprouts, etc are exceptionally good for you.
-I drink a smoothie with kale in it almost every day during lunch.
+Cruciferous vegetables like broccoli, kale and brussels sprouts are exceptionally good for you.
+Right now I drink a smoothie with kale, blueberries and protein powder almost every day.

 - Eat the good types of fat.
-Contrary to what health “experts” said the past 10 years, low fat doesn’t mean healthy.
+Contrary to what health “experts” have said the past 10 years, low fat doesn’t mean healthy.
 Your brain needs fat to function well.
 Not the fat you find in a McDonald’s burger… but fat rich in omega 3 found in wild salmon, sardines, herring, anchovies, and mackerel.
-Other good types of fat are coconut oil (what I cook everything in now), avocados, grass-fed butter (if you can find it), etc.
+Other good types of fat are coconut oil (I almost always cook with this now), olive oil, avocados, grass-fed butter, and so on.